r4victor/tenthousandmeters/content/blog/python_bts_04.md

 ### Overview of the evaluation loop

 The problem of executing Python bytecode may seem a no-brainer to you.
 Indeed, all CPython has to do is to iterate over the instructions and to act according to them.
 And this is what essentially `_PyEval_EvalFrameDefault()` does.
 It contains an infinite `for (;;)` loop that we refer to as the evaluation loop.
-Inside that loop there is a giant switch statement over all possible opcodes.
-The bytecode is represented by an array of 16-bit unsigned integers, one element per instruction.
+Inside that loop there is a giant `switch` statement over all possible opcodes.
+The bytecode is represented by an array of 16-bit unsigned integers, one integer per instruction.
 CPython keeps track of the next instruction to be executed using the `next_instr` variable, which is a pointer to the array of instructions.
 At the start of each iteration of the evaluation loop, CPython calculates the next opcode and its argument by taking the least significant and the most significant byte of the next instruction respectively and increments `next_instr`.
 The `_PyEval_EvalFrameDefault()` function is nearly 3000 lines long, but its essence can be captured by the following simplified version:

 ```C
 PyObject*